Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: in Action

 The implementation on \perceval uses a simple circuit composed of a beam splitter (corresponding to the main beam splitter of \cite[Figure 3(a)]{santori2002indistinguishable}), the lower output mode of which then passes through a $1$-period time-delay, and then a second beam splitter on the modes where the interference happens.

 The circuit and result are presented in Figure \ref{fig:perceval-timedelay}.
 The resolution is less fine-grained than the original experiments due to the absence of modelling of photon length in the current implementation of \perceval.
 However, we clearly recognise the same distinctive peaks in the relative amplitude.
 The very small coincidence rate at $\tau=0$ is the signature of photon interference.
+The implementation of the algorithm is provided in Appendix.